Summer Program Faculty

 ELIGIBILITY, DUTIES, AND COMPENSATION

-The committee has a particular interest in proposals that inspire students to reflect on the nature of a just society and that encourage students to relate the course to questions of ethical citizenship, both in the small, self-governing community of TASP and in the broader world.
-We favor proposals that expose students to a wide variety of identities and ideas, especially those historically excluded from academic discourse.
-Successful proposals have come from a wide range of humanities and social science disciplines.
-They have often employed interdisciplinary approaches and creative pedagogical methods.
-Recent seminars have concerned black feminist history and literature, Celtic and Norse mythology, modernist art and theater, the history of environmentalism, sex and gender in Renaissance literature, and the intersection of race and American law.
-While seminars may incorporate occasional lecture, they should be focused on dialogue and exchange.
+The Summer Program Committee has a non-exclusive but particular interest in proposals that inspire students to reflect on the nature of a just society and that encourage students to relate the course to broader questions of social justice, ethical citizenship, and daily life in their small, self-governing communities.
+Seminars have come from a wide range of humanities and social sciences; they have employed inter-disciplinary approaches and, on occasion, unorthodox methods.
+Recent seminars have concerned modernist art and theater, Black feminist approaches to history and literature, the history of environmentalism, sex and gender in Renaissance literature, Celtic and Norse mythology, and the interaction of race and American law.

-The Summer Program Committee welcomes applications from all qualified applicants, but gives special consideration to Cornell University-affiliated applicants at that site.
+The committee welcomes applications from all qualified applicants, but gives special consideration to Cornell University affiliated applicants at that site.

 The Summer Program Committee selects faculty pairs on the basis of their ability to teach a seminar as outlined above, to collaborate effectively with each other and with program counselors, and to foster a dynamic, inclusive intellectual community.

 - a draft, week-by-week syllabus with reading list

 - an illustrative five-page sample from a central reading